nguyenngoclongdev/step-definition-generator/README.md

 Get it from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=nguyenngoclong.cypress-cucumber-step-definition-generator).

 # Features

--   [Generate step definition](#generate-step-definition) offers multiple options to generate step definitions.
+-   [Gherkin Generate Step Definition](#generate-step-definition) offers multiple options to generate step definitions.
 -   Automatically detecting various types of information, such as `DataTable`, `DocString`, `int`, `float`, `string`, and other types of information that are supported by **Gherkin Syntax**.
 -   Additionally, step definitions are de-duplicated when regenerating code, ensuring they remain organized and efficient, even when making changes to your testing scenario.

 ## Using the extension

 You have multiple options when it comes to generating step definitions using this extension:

 -   The extension can generate the step definition and automatically create a new file for it.
 -   The extension can generate the step definition and copy it to the clipboard for easy access.
 -   Alternatively, you can use the Command Palette to generate step definitions directly from within the extension.

 ### Generate a step definition and create a new file